-Information about you may be shared between IPS team members and the staff at your structured treatment provider.
+Information about you may be shared between IPS team members and treatment service staff.
 This information will be recorded on your file and in other records to enable us to give you the best service that we can and get the best possible support for you.